For Your Love

-"For Your Love" is a rock song written by Graham Gouldman and recorded by English group the Yardbirds.
-Released in March 1965, it was their first top ten hit in both the UK and the US.
-The song was a departure from the group's blues roots in favour of a commercial pop rock sound.
-Guitarist Eric Clapton disapproved of the change and it influenced him to leave the group.
+"For Your Love" is a rock song written by Graham Gouldman and recorded by the English group the Yardbirds.
+Released in March 1965, it was their first top ten hit in the UK, Canada, and the US.
+The song was a departure from the group's blues roots in favour of a more commercial pop rock sound.
+Guitarist Eric Clapton disapproved of this change, and chose to leave the group shortly after the single was released.
+That same year, the song was also included on the self-titled album of Herman's Hermits.

 Background

 Gouldman wrote the song at the age of 18 while working by day in a gentlemen's outfitters near Salford Docks and playing by night with the semi-professional Manchester band the Mockingbirds.
 Gouldman cited the Beatles as his influence: